 Detailed CAD Modeling

-- 3D Visualization: Providing a realistic representation of the design.
+- 3D Visualization: An honest-to-goodness illustration of the design.

 Prototyping and Mock-Ups

-- 3D Printing: To produce a physical model that reflects the design.
+- 3D Printing: To produce a physical model equivalent to the design.

-- Wax Models: Particularly in traditional methods like lost-wax casting, where a detailed wax replica is essential for creating the mold.
+- Wax Models: Particularly in traditional processes like lost-wax casting, where a detailed wax replica is necessary for mold making.

-Prototyping not only validates the design but also allows designers to test the functionality and aesthetics of the piece.
+Prototyping not only verifies the design but also allows the designers to verify the functionality and looks of the piece.

 4. Molding & Casting